Guyuchen99/UBC-Grade-Calculator/README.md

 - As a user, I want to be able to load the previous grade calculated from file (if I choose) on my *grade calculator*.

 ## Instructions for Grader
-- You can add a grade from your desired course by clicking the "Calculate Grade" button on the main menu.
+- You can add a grade from your desired course by clicking the "Calculate Grade" button.
 - You can see the calculated grade as a percentage from the input of your grade components.
 - You can see the calculated grade as a letter grade from the input of your grade components.
-- You can set a realistic target from your desired course by clicking the "Setting Target" button on the main menu.
+- You can set a realistic target from your desired course by clicking the "Setting Target" button.
 - You can locate my visual component on the main menu or on each of the popup screens.
+- You can reload the state of my application by clicking on the "Load Previously Saved Calculation" button.
 - You can save the state of my application by clicking on the "Save Current Calculation" button after the process of calculating your grade.
-- You can reload the state of my application by clicking on the "Load Previously Saved Calculation" button on the main menu.

 ## Credits
 The basic structure of data persistence is influenced by